To a Tee

 To a Tee is a 2006 film written and directed by Matt Riddlehoover and starring Riddlehoover with Lindsey Hancock and Jonas Brandon.
 It has been described as “Annie Hall meets Will & Grace”.
 The film's sharply edited theatrical trailer sparked much attention on the Web, specifically on MySpace.

 Plot

 Matt Riddlehoover wrote, directed, edited and stars in this seriocomic feature about a gay playwright who feeds off his stubborn attraction to the wrong type of guy (played in multiple roles by Jonas Brandon).
 When he attracts the attention of a newspaper columnist (Lindsey Hancock) who will champion his work, success seems guaranteed until he meets her boyfriend - played by Brandon.
-The film excels in Riddlehoover's delivery as the self-absorbed, flawed hero.
-His timing is impressive, given that he was also directing himself.
-Winner of the MySpace Film User's Choice Award.
+The film excels in Riddlehoover's delivery as the self-absorbed, flawed hero.Winner of the MySpace Film User's Choice Award.

+Release

+The film was released on November 6, 2006 in the United States.